Elspeth Douglas McClelland

-Elspeth Douglas McClelland (1879–1920) was an English suffragette and architect.
+Elspeth Douglas McClelland, Mrs Spencer (1879–1920) was an English suffragette and architect.
 She is known for being a "human letter" sent by the suffragettes to the Prime Minister.

 Life

 Elspeth Douglas McClelland was born on 20 May 1879 in Keighley, Yorkshire to John McClelland, an accountant, and Epsey McClelland (née Robinson).
 She was baptised in Ilkley on 19 July the same year.
-She trained as an architect, the only female student among 600 men at the Polytechnic Architectural School in London, and has been described as the first woman to practice as an architect, although this is unlikely to be quite accurate.
+She trained as an architect, the only female student among 600 men at the Polytechnic Architectural School in London.

 Architectural drawings show that she was working as an architect by 1904.
 She became a suffragette in the 1900s, married William Albert Spencer in 1912 and moved to Whitchurch Lane, Edgware.
 Elspeth had three children before dying in childbirth in 1920.
-According to her family, she was given a silver tea service by the queen in recognition of her contribution to women's causes.
-This was reportedly sold by her widower after her death.

 Suffragette

 McClelland's time as a suffragette is best known for when she was sent as a "human letter" to the Prime Minister, H. H. Asquith, on 23 February 1909.
 At this time Post Office regulations had been relaxed to allow individuals to be "posted" by express messenger, so McClelland and fellow suffragette Daisy Solomon were dispatched by Jessie Kenney and "Christabel Pankhurst from Clement's Inn and were taken by Mrs. Drummond to the East Strand Post Office".
 Daisy Dorothea Solomon was from South Africa and she was the daughter of another suffragette Georgiana Solomon.

 They were addressed to "The Right Hon H. H. Asquith, 10 Downing Street, SW".
 For the price of a threepenny stamp, A.S.
 Palmer, a telegraph messenger boy, delivered them to Downing Street, where the policemen on duty allowed them through to number 10.
 At that point, an official came out and "notwithstanding the ladies' protest that they had been 'paid for', said 'you cannot be delivered here.
 You must be returned; you are dead letters'".
 Elspeth and Daisy were returned to the offices of the Women's Social and Political Union.
 The Prime Minister was said to have been "amused" by the incident.
-The front-page photo from the Daily Mirror can be seen on The British Postal Museum & Archive Website.
+The front-page photo from the Daily Mirror can be seen on The British Postal Museum & Archive website.

-In September 1913 Mrs Elspeth Spencer placed a classified ad in the suffragette newspaper Votes for Women (p.
-732) describing herself: 'Architect of uncommon houses and cottages.
+In September 1913, Mrs Elspeth Spencer placed a classified ad in the suffragette newspaper Votes for Women (p.
+732) describing herself: "Architect of uncommon houses and cottages.
 Furniture and decorations in suffrage colours designed and executed.
-Apply Studio A, 22 Blomfield Road, Kensington.'
+Apply Studio A, 22 Blomfield Road, Kensington."